 If providing you with access requires a detailed retrieval of your personal information, a fee may be charged for the cost of retrieval and supply of information.

-- not affect your existing obligations or affect the relationship and/or commercial arrangement between you and PGA.
+not affect your existing obligations or affect the relationship and/or commercial arrangement between you and the PGA.

 The PGA’s Privacy Compliance Officer will commence an investigation into your complaint.
 You will be informed of the outcome of your complaint following completion of the investigation.
 In the event that you are dissatisfied with the outcome of your complaint, you may refer the complaint to the Federal Office of the Australian Information Commissioner.